VannaLZ/VannaLZ/README.md

 ### :star2: "Code is a language that empowers us to communicate with anyone, anywhere in the world, regardless of gender, race, or creed." - [Reshma Saujani](https://reshmasaujani.com/about/), founder of Girls Who Code.

+- 🔭 I’m currently working on the "Vynil_Collection_Project"